 While Backing Up

 Unless you’re brand new to computers, now’s the time to plan which additional software you would like to buy/download and install on your computer.
 Here are some of my favorite, go-to software products which absolutely cannot be beat.
 If you need the link, just Google the name:

 Display Fusion: If you have more than one monitor, you’ll want this absolutely outstanding and free software on your system.
-By comparison, Display Fusion’s Rolls Royce ability to perform fine adjustments of your monitors’ configurations and settings, including position, rotation, color, refresh rate, resolution, zoom, timeouts, fading, snapping, wallpaper and more make Windows 10’s monitor configuration look like a crappy, one-wheel skateboard.
+Sure, Windows 10 includes some basic controls, but by comparison, Display Fusion’s Rolls Royce ability to perform fine adjustments of your monitors’ configurations and settings, including position, rotation, refresh rate, resolution, zoom, timeouts, fading, snapping, wallpaper and more make Windows 10’s monitor configuration look like a crappy, one-wheel skateboard.
 The professional version adds a few additional features but no gain in performance.
 Check the features carefully before you cough up any additional money.
 Combined with a modern, high-quality USB 3.x or C docking station with additional monitor capability, and your three-monitor setup will absolutely shine.
 I don’t know if there’s a limit on the number of monitors this software can handle.
 One gentleman used it to manage 24 separate monitors powered by six high-end graphics cards each supporting four Full HD monitors in a high-end workstation.

 Microsoft Office: This is the de facto standard office product used by students, professionals, and people of all makes, models, and walks of life around the world.
 NOT free, though.